Precise Object and Effect Removal with Adaptive Target-Aware Attention: Methodology

-{\bf Object-Effect Attention.} To enable the model to better attend to both the target object region and its associated visual effect regions, we follow the approach of Li~\etal~\cite{photomaker} by stacking text and visual object information as guidance for the cross-attention layers in the base model.
+{\bf Adaptive Target-Aware Attention.} To enable the model to better attend to both the target object region and its associated effect regions, we integrate text and object image as an object prompt for the cross-attention layers in the base model.
 Specifically, the text prompt is expressed as ``\textit{remove the instance of}'', and the visual object is obtained by applying a dot product between the input image $I_{in}$ and $M_o$, as illustrated in Fig.~\ref{fig:network}(a).
-These two modalities are then encoded into text embeddings and visual embeddings using the CLIP~\cite{clip} text and vision encoders, respectively.
+These two modalities are then encoded into text embeddings and visual embeddings using the CLIP~\citep{clip} text and vision encoders, respectively.
 To unify their representation spaces, the visual embeddings are further projected into the same dimensional space as the text embeddings using a lightweight trainable MLP composed of two linear layers.
 The resulting text embeddings and projected object embeddings are then stacked and used as guidance in the cross-attention blocks of the base model.
 To encourage the model to focus more accurately on the object and its effect regions, we introduce a mask loss $\mathcal{L}_{mask}$.
-Concretely, we extract the cross-attention maps corresponding to the visual embedding tokens and denote them as $\mathbf{A}$, which we supervise with the annotated foreground object-effect masks $M_{fg}$ from our OBER dataset.
-Following~\cite{xiao2024fastcomposer, portraitbooth}, $\mathcal{L}_{\text{mask}}$ is designed to minimize the attention values in the background regions while maximizing those in the foreground.
+Concretely, we extract the cross-attention maps corresponding to the visual embedding tokens and denote them as $\mathbf{A}$, which we supervise with the annotated foreground object-effect masks $M_{fg}$ from our OBER dataset. $\mathcal{L}_{\text{mask}}$ is designed to minimize the attention values in the background regions while maximizing those in foreground.
 This objective can be formulated as:

 where $[\cdot]$ denotes indexing operator, and $\mathbf{A}[M_{fg}]$ refers to the attention values within the foreground regions specified by the mask $M_{fg}$.